 Words starting with the same letters--this is supposed to impress us?
 Unfortunately, Dutch kids eat that shit up, as Dutch marketing goons have figured out and exploited to extreme-sports levels of oversaturation.
 Here are a few of their most egregious offenses.

 This is Koos Konijn (Richard Rabbit) of Roompot (CreamCup) holiday resorts.
-I don’t think you can find a worse PR agency than the one that came up with the name "cream cup" to promote family swimming pools.
-Just thinking "cream cup" makes me sicker than eating a bucket of vanilla butter spread with a spoon made of child pornography.
+I don't think you can find a worse PR agency than the one that came up with the name "cream cup" to promote family swimming pools.
+What kind of deranged mind thinks it's OK to combine the words cream and cup in any context?
+Just pronouncing it makes me sicker than eating a bucket of vanilla butter spread with a spoon made of child pornography.
 Anyways, Koos is their mascot.
 Guess it was probably easier to dig up a bunny costume than make some poor schmuck walk around the resort dressed as a Komodo dragon.

 Here's Koos Konijn, together with all-sadness-of-Holland-captured-in-one-person Piet Paulusma, who isn't a mascot per se, but is a weather man who tries to inject a little fun and whimsy into his daily forecast.
-Occasionally he teams up with Koos on, those alliterative rats.
+So far he's been pretty unsuccessful in this goal but he does team up with Koos on the occasional, those alliterative rats.

 This is awesome: Max together with his friends Sammy Sandwich, Gita the Pita, and Benny Bagel.